supervisely-ecosystem/import-ovis-format/README.md

 ## How to use

-Resulting project will be placed to your current `Workspace` with the same name as the `ovis` data directory or archive.
+Resulting `Project` will be placed to your current `Workspace` with the same name as the `ovis` data directory or archive name. `Datasets` will have names corresponding to  images archives names in input folder(archive).
 Videos in datasets will have tags (`train`, `val`, `test`) corresponding to input data.

 <img src="https://i.imgur.com/UC0ygAH.png"/>